-The latest estimates released on March 12, 2010 incorporate an additional four weeks of flu data (from January 17, 2010 through February 13, 2010) from the previous estimates released on February 12, 2010.
+The latest estimates released on April 19, 2010, incorporate an additional four weeks of flu data (from February 13, 2010 through March 13, 2010) from the previous estimates released on March 12, 2010.

-The latest estimates through February 13, 2010 show a relatively small increase in the total number of 2009 H1N1 cases, hospitalizations and deaths since the previous estimates posted on February 12, 2010.
+The latest estimates through March 13, 2010 show a relatively small increase in the total number of 2009 H1N1 cases, hospitalizations and deaths since the previous estimates posted on March 12, 2010.
 The additional four weeks of flu activity data added to derive these updated estimates correlate with a four week period of ongoing but generally low flu activity in the United States.

 The United States experienced its first wave of 2009 H1N1 pandemic activity in the spring of 2009, followed by a second wave of 2009 H1N1 activity in the fall.
 Activity peaked during the second week in October and then declined quickly to below baseline levels in January.
 The early rise in flu activity in October is in contrast to non-pandemic influenza seasons.
 Influenza activity usually peaks in January, February or March.
 (See graph of peak influenza activity by month in the United States from 1976-2009.)
 Because 2009 H1N1 activity peaked in late October, the greatest increase in the number of estimated 2009 H1N1 cases, hospitalizations and deaths occurred during the period of April through November 14, 2009.
-The estimates provided for the subsequent four weeks (through December 12, 2009) showed a modest increase in the total number of 2009 H1N1 cases, hospitalizations and deaths and correlated with decreasing but persistent flu activity nationwide.
+The estimates provided for the subsequent four weeks

+(through December 12, 2009) showed a modest increase in the total number of 2009 H1N1 cases, hospitalizations and deaths and correlated with decreasing but persistent flu activity nationwide.
 The estimates updated on February 12, 2010 with data from December 13, 2009 through January 16, 2010, correlate with a five week period of generally low flu activity.
-While flu activity leveled off and was generally low in the United States from January 17 - February 13, 2010, 2009 H1N1 cases, hospitalizations and deaths have continued to occur, though in much smaller increments than during fall.
+Although flu activity leveled off and was generally low in the United States from January 17 - February 13, 2010, 2009 H1N1 cases, hospitalizations and deaths continued to occur, though in much smaller increments than during fall 2009.
+Overall, flu activity remained generally low in the United States from February 14 - March 13, 2010; however, the Southeast United States reported an increase in localized flu activity during this time period.
 Almost all flu continues to be 2009 H1N1.

-Visits to doctors for influenza-like illness (ILI) in general were low between January 17, 2010 and February 13, 2010 (Reporting weeks 3, 4, 5 and 6) and were below the national baseline during all four weeks.
+Visits to doctors for influenza-like illness (ILI) in general were low nationally between February 14, 2010 and March 13, 2010 (Reporting weeks 7, 8 9, and 10) and were below the national baseline during all four weeks.
 ILI is also looked at by regions in the United States.
-While ILI was consistently low nationwide, during the fourweek time period added to the latest estimates, certain regions of the United States reported ILI activity above their regional baselines between January 17, 2010 and February 13, 2010, indicating ongoing localized flu activity, almost all of it thought to be 2009 H1N1.
-No states reported widespread activity throughout this period, however, a few states continued to reported regional flu activity; again an indication of ongoing localized 2009 H1N1 outbreaks.
-The proportion of deaths attributed to pneumonia and influenza (P&I) based on the 122 Cities Report was above the epidemic threshold from January 17 - January 30, 2010 (Reporting weeks 3 and 4) and then fell to below the epidemic threshold for January 31 - February 13 (Reporting weeks 5 and 6).
+While ILI was consistently low nationwide, during the four-week time period added to the latest estimates, certain regions of the United States - particularly Region 4, which is representative of the Southeast United States - reported ILI activity above their regional baselines between February 14 and March 13, 2010, indicating ongoing localized flu activity, almost all of it thought to be 2009 H1N1.
+No states reported widespread activity throughout this period; however, a few states continued to report regional flu activity; again an indication of ongoing localized 2009 H1N1 outbreaks.
+The proportion of deaths attributed to pneumonia and influenza (P&I) based on the 122 Cities Report remained below the epidemic threshold throughout this time period.